KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method attempts to use a type that it does not have access to.

-    throw [System.TypeAccessException]::New("a method attempts to use a type that it does not have access to.")
+    throw [System.TypeAccessException]::New('a method attempts to use a type that it does not have access to.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.TypeAccessException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.TypeAccessException.aspx)